Student Conduct

 8.1 Deadline for Appeals

 An appeal of any conduct process decision must be made in writing within 5 working days following the date the sanction notice is provided to the student.
-In extraordinary circumstances, the executive director for student and residential life may grant time extensions.
+In extraordinary circumstances, the director for campus life may grant time extensions.
 The College reserves the right, however, to reduce the time allowed for a student appeal in cases that may have the potential to result in harm to individuals and/or property.
 The reduced time for appeal will be specified in the decision letter along with the rationale for allowing reduced time for an appeal.
 The appeal must be written by the student and shall contain the student’s name, date of the decision or action, and reason(s) for the appeal.

 8.2 Appeal Letters